Check hard disk Integrity to rule out disk faults

 Delete big, unused files (also an option in Clean My Mac)

 Now that you’ve paid some attention to your applications, it’s time to look at the files cluttering your drive.
 You can use Finder to search for huge files.
 To do so, open Finder and select the volume you’d like to search.
 Next, choose File > Find (or hit Command-F).
 Click on the Kind pull-down menu and select Other.
 When the Select a search attribute window opens, check the box for File Size, uncheck any other boxes, and click OK.
 Change the “equals” pull-down menu option to “is greater than” and then change KB to MB.
 Enter a minimum files file size such as, say, 100MB.
-You can then delete any files that show up on the list that you no longer need — or move them to an external drive.
+Right-click column row and end ensure Size is ticked.
+Click on Size column to sort results in descending order.
+Delete the largest files that you no longer need or move them to an external backup drive.

 Remove Custom Preferences